DrKain/better-windows-11/README.md

 --------------------------------------------------------------------

 <details>
 <summary>Disable snap layouts on hover</summary><br>

+Some people find this feature useful, some may not.
+I found the popups to be annoying so here's how to disable it:

 ![snap-windows.png](images/snap-windows.png)

 1. Open start menu
 2. Search for `multitasking settings`
 3. Expand "Snap Windows" to show all options
-4. Uncheck "Show Snap Layouts When I Hover over a Window's Maximize button"
+4. Uncheck "Show snap layouts when I hover over a window's maximize button"

+Optional: You may also want to uncheck "Show snap layouts when I drag a window to the top of the screen"

 </details>